How to Change Your Lifestyle

 Without this step, attempts at change often become just another way of overriding yourself.

-One of the most common midlife experiences is knowing that something needs to shift
+One of the most common midlife experiences is knowing that something needs to shift, but not knowing what or where to begin.

-You don’t need to have everything figured out.
+You do not need to have everything figured out before you begin.

-If you recognise thoughts like:
+If you recognise thoughts like these, pay attention:

 • I don’t like my life, but I feel guilty saying that